xma711/notebook/software_engineering/readings/pragmatic_programmer/README.md

 (actually, this is to add one more layer of abstraction, as taught in computer architecture module.)

 External document and code both contain representation of the same knowledge.
-(now i understand why doxygen is a useful tool. it generates document from codes.)
+Doxygen is a useful tool because it generates documents from codes.

 Comments in header and implementation file -> there is no point duplicating a function or class header comment between the two files.